Regal-Amy/Loan-default/README.md

 ## Results

-The best-performing model achieved an accuracy of 0.98.
+The model achieved an accuracy of 0.98.

 ## License
 This project is licensed under the Apache License.